Preload Largest Contentful Paint image

 Core Web Vitals Score without LCP image preloaded Core Web Vitals Score with LCP image not preloaded

-Preloading the LCP element might be even more beneficial when for some reason the LCP image is not the first image that will be downloaded.
-This might happen when:
+Preloading matters even more when the LCP image is not the first image the browser downloads.
+This happens when:

 • There are multiple images in the visible viewport

-• The LCP image is a background image (background images are usually downloaded later then foreground images)
+• The LCP image is a background image (background images are usually downloaded later than foreground images)

-How to preload the Largest Contenful Paint Image
+How to preload the Largest Contentful Paint Image

-Preloading the LCP image is relatively easy.
+Preloading the LCP image is easy.
 There are just 3 steps to take:

 1. Determine the LCP element: Run a lighthouse audit and check the largest Contentful Paint Element.
 Make sure the LCP element is indeed an image!